kylek29/bookmap-tos-config/README.md

 # The Helper Program
 This utility software is designed to allow you to manipulate these configs (with Think-or-Swim not running) in various ways to help ease the burden of trying to get the same config across all symbols you trade.

-It works by opening the Bookmap..[??].json file and providing helper functions to extract, import, and clear symbol config data.
+It works by opening the Bookmap..[??].json file and provides helper functions to extract, import, and clear symbol config data.
+General usage is based on command-line arguments.
+The program will create backup copies before it saves out an edited config file, these will be stored as Bookmap..[??].json-bak in the utilities directory.

+# Config.ini Options

+# General Usage

+# Functions Available